Sunshine Coast Ecological Park: Our Vision

-Sunshine Coast Council is proposing to establish an ecological park in the hinterland on 65 hectares adjoining Mary Cairncross Scenic Reserve.
+Sunshine Coast Council is proposing to establish an ecological park in the hinterland on 65 hectares of land adjoining Mary Cairncross Scenic Reserve.

-The project provides an opportunity to create a unique ecological park, inspired by the beautiful natural environment and expand accessible green space on the Sunshine Coast.
+The project provides an opportunity to expand our accessible green spaces by creating a unique destination for the whole community, inspired by the beautiful natural environment of the Sunshine Coast.

-What is an ecological park?
-It is a type of park that will support nature-based recreation, education, and research, whilst protecting, celebrating, and restoring the sites inherent environmental, natural, and cultural heritage values.
+An ecological park is a type of park that will support nature-based recreation, education, and research, whilst protecting, celebrating, and restoring the sites inherent environmental, natural, and cultural heritage values.

 The vision for the ecological park is:

 To create a place of cherished nature and ecological wonder for generations to discover and enjoy.

 The Sunshine Coast ecological park project has three community engagement stages throughout the planning phase.
 Thank you to everyone in the community who has previously contributed feedback which has helped shape the Draft Master Plan.
 If you haven't yet seen the previous findings, you can access them here.

 Thank you for your contribution to the Sunshine Coast Ecological Park.